-The Pell Grant does not need to be repaid.
-Students should view it as a significant source of aid, but also understand it is only a part of the larger financial aid picture, says Jim Anderson, financial aid director at Montclair State University in New Jersey.
+Students should view the Pell Grant as a significant source of aid, but also understand it is only a part of the larger financial aid picture, says Jim Anderson, financial aid director at Montclair State University in New Jersey.

 The first step to receiving a Pell Grant is completing and submitting the FAFSA.
-A family’s information on the FAFSA, including income and number of children enrolled in college, is used to generate a number known as the student’s expected family contribution, or EFC, and to determine whether he or she is eligible for a Pell Grant.
+A family’s information on the FAFSA, including income and number of children enrolled in college, is used to generate a number known as the student’s expected family contribution, or EFC, and to determine whether the student is eligible for a Pell Grant.

 How Much Is the Pell Grant?

-A student’s Pell Grant amount depends on his or her EFC, the cost of attendance at the chosen institution, the amount of the academic year he or she plans to attend and the student’s enrollment status as part time, full time or somewhere in between.
-Institutions use a chart from the Department of Education, which is updated annually, to calculate a student’s Pell Grant award each year based on these factors.
+A student’s Pell Grant amount depends on enrollment status, EFC, the cost of attendance at the chosen institution and whether the student plans to attend for the full academic year or less.
+Institutions use a chart from the U.S. Department of Education, which is updated annually, to calculate a student’s Pell Grant award each year based on these factors.

 Students must submit the FAFSA annually to continue receiving Pell Grant funds.
 Because the information entered into the FAFSA may change year to year, a student’s EFC may change, leading to different Pell Grant award amounts.
-Other financial aid a student may qualify for will not have an impact on his or her Pell Grant award.
-The 2021-2022 FAFSA opened on Oct.
-1, 2020.
+Other financial aid a student may qualify for will not have an effect on a Pell Grant award.
+The 2023-2024 FAFSA opened on Oct.
+1, 2022.

 The tangible impact of a Pell Grant depends largely on the college a student attends.
 While the grant may cover the entire cost of attendance at a community college, it may be only a drop in the bucket at some four-year colleges.

-“The Pell Grant is not keeping pace with the cost of education, and it hasn’t kept pace with the cost of education for years, probably even decades,” says Brad Barnett, director of financial aid and scholarships at James Madison University in Virginia.
+“The Pell Grant is not keeping pace with the cost of education, and it hasn’t kept pace with the cost of education for years, probably even decades,” says Brad Barnett, associate vice president for access and enrollment management and director of financial aid at James Madison University in Virginia.
 “For the low-income students, we are having to try to find other resources to piggyback with the Pell Grant to help make a four-year school more affordable.
 But it becomes more challenging every year.”

-The award amount also depends on the budget passed by Congress annually.
-In December 2020, then-President Donald Trump signed into law the Consolidated Appropriations Act of 2021, which increased the maximum Pell Grant for the 2021-2022 award year by $150.
-The maximum Pell Grant award for 2021-2022 is $6,495 and the minimum is $650.
-The maximum EFC a student can have and still qualify for a Pell Grant award is 5846.
+The non-taxable award amount also depends on the budget passed by Congress annually.
+In March 2022, President Joe Biden signed into law the Consolidated Appropriations Act of 2022, which increased the maximum Pell Grant by $150.
+The maximum Pell Grant award for 2022-2023 is $6,895 and the minimum is $692.
+The maximum EFC a student can have and still qualify for a Pell Grant award is $6,206.